Mcfreestyle/holberton-system_engineering-devops/0x03-shell_variables_expansions/README.md

 # README
 ***
-This directory has scripts about topics of expansion, variables and shell initialization files
+This directory has scripts about topics of shell initialization files, variables and expansion